 Dragon and damsel flies are mesmerising in their fragile beauty.
 One of nature’s small wonders, haunting ponds, puddles and waterways.
 And we’ve plenty of these darting, stuttering and hovering creatures on our reserves in the south east.

-There are an estimated 45 different species in the UK and you can find more than half of those at our Pulborough Brooks reserve in West Sussex, Broadwater Warren in Kent or Rainham Marshes on the eastern outskirts of London and plenty to see at other sites too.
+There are an estimated 45 different species in the UK and you can find more than half of those at our Pulborough Brooks reserve in West Sussex, Broadwater Warren in East Sussex or Rainham Marshes on the eastern outskirts of London and plenty to see at other sites too.

 We’ve a series of opportunities for you to discover them on our reserves for yourself over the coming summer.
 So check out the events pages of your nearest RSPB reserve or set-off on your own safari and lose yourself in the world of dragons and damsels.
 It’s become an obsession for at least two of our brilliant volunteers, who’ve become expert dragon-hunters.